 Now, the Windham Southeast Supervisory Union, which educates all of the children in the towns in the Vermont emergency preparedness zone, is working on a new plan to alleviate the concerns.

 (Though Marlboro is in the EPZ, its elementary grade students belong to the Windham Central Supervisory Union, located in Townshend.
 Elementary school children in Marlboro are to be transported to Twin Valley High School in Wilmington.
-Its middle and high school students can attend school in Brattleboro or Townshend.)
+Its middle and high school students can attend school in Brattleboro or Townshend.

 "From our point of view, the new plan is essentially the current plan, other than sending the students to the reception center," said Ron Stahley, superintendent for WSESU.

 About a year-and-a-half ago, the New Hampshire & Vermont Valley Red Cross proposed a new plan.
 The Red Cross is tasked with working with the reception center to find shelter for those who have no other place to go.
 Red Cross managers raised concerns similar to those held by parents.